What to expect when you take the General Coding Assessment (GCA)

 The General Coding Assessment consists of 4 tasks of varying difficulty that assess different coding skills, primarily focusing on implementation and problem solving ability.
 You will have 70 minutes to complete the test, and you may split your time as you wish during the assessment.

 All tasks will be accessible from when the timer begins until the end of the 70 minute period.
 Each task asks you to solve a problem by coding in the test itself (outside IDEs are not permitted).
-Your responses will be scored based on correctness, speed, style, implementation, and your problem solving ability.
+Your responses will be scored based on correctness, speed, implementation, and your problem solving ability.
 Once you complete the assessment, your score will be reviewed and certified if no unusual activity took place during your session.
 This score is part of a larger result, your Coding Report, which displays your other test scores and assesses your overall coding speed, problem solving ability, and implementation skills.

 Structure of the GCA

 When you begin the test, you will see a page with instructions for setting up your computer and workspace to take the test.
 You'll see the screen shown below when you first click the link: